GandhiCloudLab/envizi-reports/06-scope3-emissions-report/readme.md

 ## 2. Report Home

-Here the report home page.
+Here is the report home page.

+Click on the `>` to goto the next page

 <img src="images/image-13.png">

-click on the `>` to goto the next page

 ## 3. Emissions Dashboard